Eclipse¶

 The verification can be run on an entire project either by:

-• Clicking on verification-start in the Assertions view toolbar;
+- Clicking on in the Assertions view toolbar;

 The following table summarises the possible results and corresponding icons that assertions can be labelled with: